KabaLabs/Cypress-Recorder/README.md

 ## Contributing

 We welcome contributions!
-Please read our contributing guide to learn about our development process (linting, testing, etc) and how to propose bugfixes and improvements to Cypress Recorder.
+Please read our [CONTRIBUTING](https://github.com/KabaLabs/Cypress-Recorder/blob/master/CONTRIBUTING.md) guide to learn about our development process (linting, testing, etc) and how to propose bugfixes and improvements to Cypress Recorder.

 ## Authors